-WMSI's Response
+B. WMSI's Response

 WMSI states that pursuant to Section 367.081(8), F.S., a utility may elect to have its petition for rate relief processed using the PAA procedure, and that it has so requested in this case.
 WMSI argues that OPC misconstrues the meaning of the term "may" in Section 367.081(8), F.S., and that when used in this section, it makes the election discretionary with the utility.
 In other words, WMSI contends that a utility is not compelled to use the PAA process or the statute would have used the mandatory term "shall."
 WMSI further argues that OPC, as an intervenor, does not have the statutory authority to dictate the Utility's decision on whether to utilize the PAA process or the direct hearing route.
-Citing Order No. PSC-96-1147-FOF,4 WMSI argues that use of the PAA procedures or going directly to hearing is totally discretionary to the utility.
+Citing Order No. PSC-96-1147-FOF-WS,5 WMSI argues that use of the PAA procedures or going directly to hearing is totally discretionary to the utility.

 WMSI notes that in the aforementioned Order, the utility chose to go directly to hearing, and that it was OPC who asserted that the PAA process results in lower rate case expense and thus lower rates to customers.
-WMSI states that in that case, OPC's case was articulated as follows:
+WMSI states that in that case, OPC's position was articulated as follows:

 OPC argues that if a PAA order had been entered, the customers could have decided to avoid the cost of hearing.
-As a result of FCWC avoiding the PAA process, OPC states that customers were deprived of an opportunity to avoid a hearing.5 process makes OPC and the utility give careful consideration as to whether to protest a PAA order.
+As a result of FCWC avoiding the PAA process, OPC states that customers were deprived of an opportunity to avoid a hearing.6

+WMSI notes that one of the primary purposes of the PAA process is to reduce rate case expense and thus control customer rates, and is perplexed at OPC's opposition to its use in this case.
+WMSI argues that using the PAA process makes OPC and the utility give careful consideration as to whether to protest a PAA order.
 In many cases, OPC and/or the utility have chosen not to protest a PAA order with which they disagree because of the additional expense of such a protest.
 At the very least, a PAA order narrows the scope of a protest, if one is filed, resulting in lower rate case expense than if the case had begun as one set directly for hearing.

-WMSI notes that one of the primary purposes of the PAA process is to reduce rate case expense and thus control customer rates, and is perplexed at OPC's opposition to its use in this case.
-WMSI argues that using the PAA